 Challenge Impact Reduced reporting of accidents and near misses For many organisations there has been a reduction in the reporting of accidents and incidents through the crisis so far.
 For some organisations they believe this is due to an enhanced attitude towards risk and therefore a genuine reduction in accidents.
 For other organisations this is because individuals are being distracted by other things and represents an increase in risk.
 A corresponding decrease in proactive reporting could point towards the latter reason in some cases Fear to go to work This fear is presenting itself in individuals who are worried for themselves or family members.
 The situation appears to be simpler for those in vulnerable categories but where someone believe they could affect others by getting ill the decisions people make are more complex, even if the guidance is clear Business or asset start- up or shut down For many organisations, shutting down activity carries some risk but from a people perspective is less complex than starting up operations again.
 Where organisations are executing or planning start-up operations individual risk mindset is playing a significant part, whether that is with colleagues or customers Carrying on as 'normal' Some people carry quite a high-risk appetite and as a result organisations are seeing that these individuals refuse to see the virus as a significant risk.
-For these individuals a balanced approach has been ignored in favour of almost trying to ignore the existence of the virus and making decisions that put themselves and others as risk Confusion about how to behave A high level of competing messages about the virus has led to individuals in some organisations being confused about how they should continue to behave.
+For these individuals a balanced approach has been ignored in favour of almost trying to ignore the existence of the virus and making decisions that put themselves and others as risk 'Covid Blindness' Organisations have seen a massive increase in focus on health, safety and wellbeing related to immediate Covid-19 risks.
+However, for some, this has come at the expense of managing other serious and significant risks.
+This is proving increasingly problematic as organisations move through the different phases of the crisis Confusion about how to behave A high level of competing messages about the virus has led to individuals in some organisations being confused about how they should continue to behave.
 There is a challenge in understanding what the risks are and represent and what that means for their role and the decisions they should be making